-Display is dual line, display can be controlled by means of four button keyboard located next below it (buttons MENU, ♠, ▼,ENTER).
+Display is dual line, display can be controlled by means of four button keyboard located next below it (buttons MENU, $\triangle$ , $\nabla$ , ENTER).
 After connection of data logger to power self test of several internal voltages is performed first.
 If everything correct, data logger starts to display values.
-Figures below are valid for MS6D.
-For data logger MS6R only location of the keyboard differs.